Compare other providers that work with fair-credit borrowers.

 - Payments twice a month

-Like with LendingPoint, you don’t need perfect credit to get approved, though you have the option of applying with a cosigner to qualify for a more competitive rate.
-OneMain has a slightly wider range of amounts you can borrow, from 1500 (subject to state minimum size restrictions) to $30,000.
-Its rates are similar to LendingPoint’s.
-How much time do you have to repay your loan?
-Typically from 24 to 60 months.
+OneMain not only offers you the option of applying in person, online or over the phone, but you can also apply with a cosigner to qualify for a more competitive rate.
+And it has a slightly wider range of amounts you can borrow, from $1,500 (subject to state minimum size restrictions) to $20,000.
+Its rates are similar to LendingPoint’s, and you’ll have 24, 36, 48 or 60 months to pay off your loan.

-While you have a choice between secured and unsecured loans, OneMain requires your collateral to be insured.
-It also has higher minimum loan amounts in states like California and Georgia, so you might not be eligible for that $1,500 loan depending on where you live.
-OneMain’s loans are available in more states than LendingPoint, but you won’t be able to qualify if you live in Alaska, Arkansas, Connecticut, Massachusetts, Rhode Island, Vermont and Washington, DC.
+But while you have a choice between secured and unsecured loans, OneMain requires any collateral you use to be insured.
+It also has higher minimum loan amounts in states like California and Georgia, so you might not be eligible for that $1,500 loan.
+You won’t be able to qualify if you live in Alaska, Arkansas, Connecticut, Massachusetts, Rhode Island, Vermont and Washington, DC.

 - Online, phone and in-store application